NachtRaveVL/Simple-Homestead-Arduino/README.md

 ### Data Writer Example

-The Data Writer Example builds a small controller configuration and exports it through the same `TerraData` / ArduinoJson persistence path used by normal controller saves.
+The Data Writer Example demonstrates JSON persistence through the normal controller data model.

-This Example initializes the controller, creates example water and thermal reservoirs with attached remote sensors, and writes the resulting pretty-print JSON configuration to the Serial device.
+It initializes a small system, creates water and thermal reservoirs with attached remote sensors, and writes the resulting configuration as pretty-print JSON.

-The same save/load paths can be used with EEPROM, SD card, WiFiStorage, JSON streams, or binary streams when the matching storage path is enabled.
+The same persistence path can be used with EEPROM, SD card, WiFiStorage, JSON streams, or binary streams when the matching storage path is enabled.

-Note: Again, you can get logging output sent to the Serial device by defining `TERRA_ENABLE_DEBUG_OUTPUT`, described above in Header Defines.
+Serial logging output can also be enabled with `TERRA_ENABLE_DEBUG_OUTPUT`, described above under Header Defines.